 How does it work?

-I was quite excited to get started, as it would give me a good idea where I actually am with my fitness.
-Ritual’s approach ensures that, before the client starts training, they undergo an initial assessment, which helps coaches understand the client’s background, their training history and fitness level.
-So, before my first session could take place, I had to be tested on the grounds of my flexibility and ability to execute basic moves such as lunges, squats and pull-ups.
+I was quite excited to get started, as it would give me a good idea of where I am at with my fitness.
+Ritual’s approach ensures that, before the client starts training, they undergo an initial assessment, which helps coaches understand the client’s background, training history, and fitness level.
+So, before my first session could take place, I had to be tested on the grounds of my flexibility and ability to execute basic moves such as lunges, squats, and pull-ups.
 In addition, they did a postural screen on me, which helps to identify tightness or imbalance.
 In this way, injury or dysfunctional movement patterns are avoided.

 “Fitness is not a quick fix,” says Tim Albone, the manager at Illovo’s Ritual.
 “Our approach is to build incrementally over time.
-Pushing clients too hard, too fast can result in injury and illness.”
+Pushing clients too hard and too fast can result in injury and illness.”